davidlday/uebersicht-theming/README.md

 ## Details

 Here are some explanations as to why this works, and why the widget has to be implemented in a specific way.

-### CSS vs. Stylus

-Per the [Writing Widgets](https://github.com/felixhageloh/uebersicht#writing-widgets) guide, [Übersicht](http://tracesof.net/uebersicht/) uses Stylus to process the ```style``` string.
-However, if you choose to externalize your styles to allow for theming or easy customization, you're going to have to stick with CSS because the style will be pulled in via [@import](https://www.w3.org/TR/css3-cascade/#at-ruledef-import) and bypass the stylus preprocessor.
-You can still create .styl files, but you'll need to process them into .css files on your own.

-### Widget Structure